 My lovely looking water tank:

 I decided to put these two views to the test.
 Over July and August, using my handy smart meter, I went about discovering which method would save me the most money.

 Now, I am a trained scientist.
 I have a C in double science G.C.S.E.
 Read A Brief History of Time for five minutes (before it got too heavy) and watched a fair amount of the Big Bang series.
 As you can see, there aren’t many more qualified people.

 Why July and August?

-Both have 31 days (hopefully).
+Both have 31 days (hopefully, otherwise my calculations are wrong).
 Also, I don’t use any heating during the summer months, making the experiment far easier to measure.
 Plus, we weren’t going away for any period during these months.
 Our holiday is booked for sunny November – thanks for asking.

 These are things that can affect the results.

 1. The number of baths.
 This is where we use the most hot water.
 We are definitely a bath family and very rarely use the shower.
 For this experiment, I made sure that we had exactly the same number of baths.
 This is actually harder than it sounds and ended with me running some unused baths!

 2. Washing-up.
 If we haven’t turned the water on for baths, we use the kettle to boil water and use this to wash-up.
 So to stop any discrepancies, the washing-up was done using a kettle for both months.
-And for those interested, on average it costs 2.5 pence to boil your kettle.
+And for those interested, on average it costs 2.5 pence to boil your kettle (not the most financially efficient way to wash-up).

 3. The hob.
 The only other gas device we have is the hob.
 It isn’t used much and not for long.
 So I haven’t taken this into account for the results.